Tjtilley/web-mapping-curriculum/class-6/README.md

 4. How did you know which arguments to pass to the pip() function?

+When hovering over the pip() function a popup box shows that the arguements are (FeatureCollection: any, polygon:any):any.

 Code exercises to do on your own (20 points):